New Zealand is a must see travel spot for all backpackers…But Why?

-Before arriving you need to know – New Zealand weather is “A Box of Chocolates” bring a raincoat and a sense of humour.
+Before arriving you need to know – all year round New Zealand weather is “A Box of Chocolates” you never know… just bring a raincoat and a sense of humour.

 After a storm passes you can go skiing at one of our many excellent ski resorts.!

-The normally busy tourist towns will be uncrowded in winter, it is the best time to visit Rotorua
+The normally busy tourist towns will be uncrowded in winter, this is the best time to visit Rotorua

 Enjoy the natural mineral spa’s and other geothermal attractions – since this is their slow period you can be assured local tour operators and Hostel owners will be very pleased to see you – with the possibility of discounts.